softlayer/softlayer-python/README.md

 ---

-## Project Page
+## Our Project Pages

-We use a homegrown, content-first framework for our GitHub docs.
-It provides the facilities to write content exclusively in Markdown and spin-up Jekyll-powered static websites, in addition to:
+We use homegrown, content-first boilerplates for our GitHub docs.
+It provides the facilities to write content exclusively in Markdown and spin-up Jekyll-powered static websites, as well as:

-* Improving load times
+* Guaranteeing fast load times
 * Automating repetitive tasks
 * Embedding responsiveness in its core rather than wrapping code around elements
 * Having indexes/table of contents built automatically